zohaib5911/Excel_with_Link_List/README.md

-📊 **Mini Excel Spreadsheet using Linked List (C++)**
+# 📊 Mini Excel Spreadsheet using Linked List (C++)

 A simple C++ console-based spreadsheet system that mimics Excel functionalities using a 2D linked list data structure.
-Each cell supports integer values and basic arithmetic formulas.
+Each cell supports integer values and basic arithmetic formulas, with dependency tracking and auto-recalculation.

+---

-🧠 Features
+## 🧠 Features

-Create a grid-based spreadsheet (default 5x5)
+- **Grid-based Spreadsheet:** Create a spreadsheet of any size (default 5x5, customizable).

-Set individual cell values

-Set cell values using formulas (e.g. A1 = B3 + C2)

-Add rows and columns dynamically
+- **Set Cell Value:** Assign integer values to any cell by row/column or Excel-style notation (e.g., A1).
+- **Set Cell Formula:** Use formulas like `A1 = B3 + C2`, supporting `+`, `-`, `*`, `/` operators.
+- **Dependency Tracking:** Automatically track and update dependent cells when referenced cells change.
+- **Recalculation:** All formula-based cells are recalculated on any update.
+- **Add Row/Column:** Dynamically add rows or columns to the spreadsheet.

-Insert values into entire row or column
+- **Insert Values into Row/Column:** Fill an entire row or column with user input.

-Empty entire row or column

-Recalculate dependent formula-based cells automatically

-Find:

-Row-wise Max/Min

-Column-wise Max/Min

-User-friendly CLI menu

-🔧 Technologies
-Language: C++

-Compiler: g++ (MinGW or any C++14+ supported compiler)

-📁 File Structure
-bash
-Copy
-Edit
-├── main.cpp             # Main user interface
-├── spreadSheet.h        # Spreadsheet class (template)
-├── cell.h               # Definition of the Cell<T> node
+- **Display Sheet:** Print the spreadsheet in a tabular format with row and column headers.
+- **User-friendly CLI Menu:** Simple menu-driven interface for all operations.
+- **Safe Memory Management:** Custom destructor to free all allocated memory.

+---

-🧪 Sample Formula
+## 🧪 Example Formula

 You can set cell formulas like:

-ini
-Copy
-Edit
-A1 = B3 + C2
-A2 = D3 * E4
+A1 = B3 + C2 A2 = D3 * E4

-And the spreadsheet will:
+The spreadsheet will:

-Automatically evaluate the expression
+- Automatically evaluate the expression

-Track dependencies
+- Track dependencies

-Recalculate on value updates
+- Recalculate on value updates

-🚀 How to Run
-Clone or Download this repository.

-Compile using any C++ compiler:

-bash
-Copy
-Edit
-g++ main.cpp -o sheet
-Run the executable:

-bash
-Copy
-Edit
-./sheet      # On Linux/Mac
-sheet.exe    # On Windows
-🎯 Demo Output
-mathematica
-Copy
-Edit
+---

 =========== Mini Excel ===========
 1. Display Sheet
 2. Set Cell Value